Originally posted by bcr1652

 Re: Amount of "newscasts" in Hawaii

-Originally posted by bcr1652 View Post--We don't have a televised noon (12 pm) newscast.
+Originally posted by bcr1652 View Post

 --We don't have an "expanded" evening newscast.
 Many stations on the mainland have newscasts at 4pm, 5pm, 5:30pm, 6pm, and 6:30pm.
 Hawaii only has 5 pm and 6 pm newscasts.